syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 documentation: ug
 ---

-# PulsingTile control
+# PulsingTile

  The PulsingTile control allows to create a tile similar to music and video hubtile in Windows Phone.
 The content zooms in/out randomly with random translation in X-axis and Y- axis.
-This section explains about the features of SfPulsingTile control.
+This section explains about the features of PulsingTile.

-## Setting Header on PulsingTile
+## Setting Header content

+The Header defines the content to be displayed at the bottom of the tile.
 You can set header to the tile by setting [Header](https://help.syncfusion.com/cr/wpf/Syncfusion.SfShared.Wpf~Syncfusion.Windows.Primitives.HeaderedContentControl~Header.html) property.

 {% tabs %}
 {% highlight XAML %}